 I have been thinking about planning a trip to South America next fall, so I talked to a travel agent to get some ideas.
 He began telling me about some common ways crooks have been ripping off unsuspecting tourists.
 These scams have been seen in many places all around the world.
 You can’t just go away and have fun worry-free.
 Even on vacation, you must be one step ahead of the scammers.
 If you’re like I am, I’m always alert and overly cautious at home.
 In fact, I can be a bit anal about safety and security.
 But when I’m traveling, I am usually not equally as cautious, until now.
 This travel agent told me about several tricks the bad guys are using on tourists.
 These probably are just as effective at home too, so please always keep your radar working so you’ll spot the crooks.
 Here are three of the most common ones:

 First, watch out for strangers who appear to want to help you, especially when you’re on a bus, plane, or train.
 Thieves apparently watch and look for people carrying large bags and packages and offer to help, but people are so grateful that they seldom realize that the helper (or usually an accomplice) is stealing something from one of your bags.
 Be especially aware if someone happens to say something like, “Oh, your bag isn’t zipped all the way.”
 Well, of course it’s not zipped all the way.
 That person just unzipped it and stole your camera or your iPod while you weren’t watching.
+What must remember wedding day rentals can be perfect without a proper entrance and departure?
+One of the best ways to amaze your family and friends is to arrive in a limousine because it gives a very special flair to your entrance which will have everyone waiting for the limousine’s doors to open.
+We strongly recommend renting a limousine for your special day so you can be on time, comfortable and provide a “Wow” factor to your family and friends upon arrival and departure.

 Second, beware of the counterfeit money scam.
 With this one, you go to a vendor or even in a taxi, hand the proprietor their home currency, and they politely hand it back telling you it’s counterfeit.
 But what you don’t realize is, the bill you gave him or her was actually real, and they switched it with the counterfeit bill they returned to you.
 One method to cut down on this scam is to familiarize yourself with the currency of the country you’re visiting.
 These days, the fake bills are quite authentic and the swicheroo happens so quickly, even the sharpest nail in the bunch might miss it.
 Another thing you can do is mark your bills with your initials, but also remember that there you have the option pf using cryptocurrencies to make your purchases, Bitcoin is used all around the world, so just read the bitcoin trading bot review and learn how this could be much more convenient .
 That way if they return a counterfeit bill to you, you’ll know right away whether it’s the same bill.